Brymbo F.C.: Merger with New Broughton

 In 1996, Brymbo merged with neighbouring village team New Broughton F.C. to create Brymbo Broughton.

 At that time Brymbo played in the Cymru Alliance League while New Broughton were in the Welsh National League (Wrexham Area) Premier Division.
-New Broughton had a good, experienced Committee and were financially sound, but unfortunately their playing facilities (which were Council owned) did not reach the standards set for a higher level of football.
+New Broughton had a good, experienced Committee and were financially sound, but their playing facilities (which were Council owned) did not reach the standards set for a higher level of football.
 Brymbo, however, had excellent facilities but were lacking experience and expertise in key off-field positions and were financially insecure.

 Merger with Summerhill United

 In 2005, Brymbo Broughton merged with Summerhill United to form Summerhill Brymbo.
 This lasted for one season before the name was reverted to Brymbo for the 2006–07 season.

 In the 2018–19 season the club originally finished third in the league.
 After the end of the season were deducted the second highest points in Welsh league history, 63 points, and instead finished bottom of the league.
-The club avoided relegation from the division as FC Nomads of Connah’s Quay withdrew from the league and Hawarden Rangers accepted relegation.
+The club avoided relegation from the division as FC Nomads of Connah's Quay withdrew from the league and Hawarden Rangers accepted relegation.